appfog/afdocs/add-ons/hostedgraphite.markdown

 ## HTTP POSTing Graphite-formatted data

-When you provision the HostedGraphite add-on, AppFog creates an environment variable called "`HOSTEDGRAPHITE_APIKEY`", which stores your API key.
+When you provision the HostedGraphite add-on, AppFog creates an environment variable called `HOSTEDGRAPHITE_APIKEY`, which stores your API key.

 You can then `HTTP POST` graphite-formatted metric messages to `https://your-api-key@hostedgraphite.com/api/v1/sink`.
 The expected response is a `HTTP 202 ACCEPTED` with no content.